| Related

 artists such as, Tierra, El Chicano, and Thee Midniters.

-website for Vampisoul Records based in Spain.
+website for Munster Records based in Spain.
 They've

 reissued Eastside Sound artists such as the Village Callers